CDU-HIT238/slides/week3/index.md

 ### Get into the user perspective

 Note:
 Write from the perspective of your users.
 These are not developer requirements but user requirements.
-They should be worded like a user would write them, and concequently make sense to everyone, not just the developers.
+They should be worded like a user would write them, and consequently make sense to everyone, not just the developers.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->